TasheikaW/Twitter-Sentiment-Analysis/README.md

 ![download (1)](https://github.com/user-attachments/assets/370b9f13-9373-4a2d-9842-f1e2e7fee4ee)

 With the more complex  emotion classification, we see how the emotions change before and after the assassination attempt.
-We see increases in emotions such as Fear, Anticipation
+We see increases in emotions such as Fear and Anticipation.
 ### Before
 ![newplot (2)](https://github.com/user-attachments/assets/8cbe104f-35e3-480b-95c4-18f1c90e5c14)
 ### After